 Download our updated information on private care in the UK.

 The latest information for patient volumes, length of stay, Never Events, infections, and health outcomes is now available to download.
-The latest information covers the period from 1st January 2020 to 31st December 2020.
+Our datasheets cover the period from Wednesday 1 April 2020 to Tuesday 31 March 2021.

-- 194 reported healthcare associated infection (HCAIs) in the year across 800,000 bed days, across the sites where we could calculate a rate.
-This shows a slight change in the overall HCAI infection rate from 21.9 per 100,000 bed days in the previous period (1st October 2019 to 30th September 2020) to 24 per 100,000 bed days.
-In addition there were 22 HCAIs for which we could not calculate a rate, making a total of 216 HCAIs in the period.
+- 150 reported healthcare associated infections (HCAIs) across 730,000 bed days, at the sites where we could calculate a rate.
+This shows a slight change in the overall HCAI infection rate from 24 per 100,000 bed days in the previous period (Wednesday 1 January 2020 to Thursday 31 December 2020) to 20.5 per 100,000 bed days.
+In addition, there were 20 HCAIs for which we could not calculate a rate, making a total of 170 HCAIs.

-- 50 reported surgical site infections (SSI) across 24,819 patients undergoing hip and knee replacement procedures.
-The overall percentage risk remains unchanged at 0.2% in the new period.
-There were no SSIs for which we could not calculate a percentage risk.
+- 41 reported surgical site infections (SSI) across 21,000 patients undergoing hip and knee replacement procedures.
+The overall percentage risk remains unchanged at 0.2%.
+There were 22 SSIs for which we could not calculate a percentage risk, making the total of 63 SSIs.

-- The percentage of patients reporting positive health improvement following hip replacement surgery (undertaken as a primary procedure) shows a change from 97.9% in the period ending September 2019, to 98% in the latest period ending December 2019.
-For knee replacement surgery (undertaken as a primary procedure) the percentage of patients reporting positive health improvement changed slightly from 94.4% to 94.9%, with knee revision surgery changing from 88.9% to 85.7% over the same periods.
+- The percentage of patients reporting positive health improvement following hip replacement surgery (undertaken as a primary procedure) has remained at 98% in the latest period ending March 2020.
+For knee replacement surgery (undertaken as a primary procedure) the percentage of patients reporting positive health improvement was 94.7%, and for knee revision surgery this was 84.1%.

 Alongside private activity, PHIN has also published statistics on NHS volumes in facilities which treat private patients – including all independent and NHS hospitals which treat private patients.
 This is to ensure that people using PHIN’s website can get a more complete understanding of the scale and nature of treatment offered at hospitals where they may be considering private care.